wkurzius/curriculum-writing-2018/algebra 2/unit 7.md

 ## Unit Overview

-**Content area:** Algebra 2
+- **Content area**: Algebra 2

-**Unit title:** Sequences and series
+- **Unit title**: Sequences and series

-**Unit time frame:** 10 days
+- **Unit time frame**: 10 days

-**Target Course/Grade Level:** 11
+- **Target Course/Grade Level**: 11

-**Unit Summary:** This unit focuses on arithmetic and geometric sequences and writing rules for them along with their analysis.
+- **Unit Summary**: This unit focuses on arithmetic and geometric sequences and writing rules for them along with their analysis.
 It also introduces infinite gemotric series and writing recursive rules for series.

 ## New Jersey Student Learning Standards